Ridwan010/talenrplus-msapp/springbootapp/README.md

 Helm used to package the microservice application and set it up on EKS Cluster

-Version Control for Jenkins CI/CD pipeline.
+Github served Version Control for Jenkins CI/CD pipeline.

+Jenkins: comprises of the jenkins-master and the jenkins-slave.